paucabar/neurosphear_assay/README.md

 1. Run the **Illumination Correction** macro (<code>Plugins > NeuroMol Lab > Neurosphere Assay > Illumination Correction</code>)
 2. Select the directory containing the images (TIF files)
 3. Select the illumination correction mode.
-Note that the **prospective** method will ask for an additional folder containing the reference images to apply the correction function.
-Conversely, the **retrospective multi-image** method dos not require reference images, but it needs a medium-size dataset in order to perform properly (>25-30 wells)
+The **retrospective multi-image** method is the easiest to apply, since it does not require reference images.
+However, since this method calculates the illumination correction from the image datset, it requires a medium-size dataset in order to perform a proper estimation (>25-30 wells).
+Alternatively, the **prospective** method uses reference images, e.g., images acquired on plates without any specimen, just the background.
+Note that this method will ask for an additional folder containing the reference images to apply the correction function.
 4. Run
-5. Corrected images  images will be saved in a new subfolder within the original directory
+5. Corrected images will be saved as H5 files in a new subfolder (named adding the tag _corrected_) within the original directory, whereas illumination functions will be saved as TIF files in a different subfolder (named adding the tag _flat-field_).

 ### Pixel Classification: training a new classifier within ilastik (optional)

+Explicar perquè és opcional i quan és necesari

 1. Start a pixel classification project in ilastik
-2. Load some corrected images (HDF5 files).
+2. Load some corrected images (H5 files).
 Try to use images with different appearence, from several field-of-view positions and wells
 3. Select some features (you can start by selecting all of them)
 4. Annotate the images.
 Note that label 1 must correspond to _background_, label 2 to _neurospheres_ and label 3 to _well edges_
 5. If it takes too much time to perform the classification, ilastik includes implemented algorithms to keep the major features (look at the features applet)